 Let’s break down the current thought cycle :

 - As a working mom you’re used to doing the job right with minimal mistakes (dang near perfect)

 - You have limited time as you look on your work and life calendars

-- It’s going to take time to complete the holiday plans the way I want
+- It’s going to take time to complete the holiday plans the way you want

 Move forward in your holiday plans